quru/image-defer/README.md

   (from the remote server or from cache) and has been displayed.

-* `onImageUnloaded` - called when the `ImageDefer.options.maxLoaded` limit has been exceeded, for images that have been "unloaded" by setting them back to their initial placeholder image.
+* `onImageUnloaded` - called when the `ImageDefer.options.maxLoaded` limit has been exceeded, for images that have been "unloaded" by setting them back to the initial placeholder.

 You can subscribe to these events by supplying callback functions in `ImageDefer.options` (see _Available options_ below).
 Each callback requires the following prototype: